BrepGen: A B-rep Generative Diffusion Model with Structured Latent Geometry: Related Work

-\myparagraphb{DM for Geometry Generation.} Diffusion models are good at generating geometry when topology is given.
-HouseDiffusion~\cite{shabani2023housediffusion} generates 2D floor-plan that follows a given room connectivity.
-CAGE~\cite{liu2023cage} generates 3D articulated object conditioned on the ground-truth part connections.
-More recent methods like PolyDiff~\cite{alliegro2023polydiff} do not require topology as input conditioning but are also limited to generating triangle soups of polygonal meshes.
-Using diffusion model to unconditionally generate well-structured geometry data together with the correct topology relations remains a challenge, which is what our method aims to solve.
+Diffusion models have been successful at generating geometry when topology is given.
+HouseDiffusion~\citep{shabani2023housediffusion} generates 2D floor-plan that follows a given room connectivity.
+CAGE~\citep{liu2023cage} generates 3D articulated object conditioned on the ground-truth part connections.
+More recent methods like PolyDiff~\citep{alliegro2023polydiff} do not require topology as input conditioning but are also limited to generating triangle soups of polygonal meshes without any topology.
+Using diffusion model to unconditionally generate well-structured geometry together with the correct topology relations remains a challenge, which is what our method aims to solve.